 Claypool et al. [13] measure player performance for target selection in a simple 2d game, finding target selection time increases exponentially with local latency and target speed.
 Ivkovic et al. [21] find significant effects for local latency on target tracking and acquisition tasks, both with and without aim assistance, and with a greater effect for higher target speeds.
-Long and Gutwin [31] find target speed directly affects target acquisition with latency, with fast targets affected 157 158 by latencies as low as 50 milliseconds but slower targets resilient to latencies as high as 150 milliseconds.
-Long and 159 Gutwin [32] compare the effects of local latency across 4 different gaming devices, demonstrating that latency affects 160 each device differently for moving target selection.
-Investigating using a full game, Liu et al. [30] measure performance 161 and quality of experienced for skilled players in Counter Strike: Global Offensive (Valve, 2012) showing both degrade 162 163 linearly with local latency - both subjective and objective scores decrease about 20% with a 100 millisecond increase in 164 local latency.
-165
+Long and Gutwin [32] The Impact of Latency on Navigation in a First-Person Perspective Game find target speed directly affects target acquisition with latency, with fast targets affected by latencies as low as 50 milliseconds but slower targets resilient to latencies as high as 150 milliseconds.
+Long and Gutwin [33] compare the effects of local latency across 4 different gaming devices, demonstrating that latency affects each device differently for moving target selection.
+Investigating using a full game, Liu et al. [30] measure performance and quality of experienced for skilled players in Counter Strike: Global Offensive (Valve, 2012) showing both degrade linearly with local latency - both subjective and objective scores decrease about 20% with a 100 millisecond increase in local latency.